linnify/drf-reset-password/README.md

  # DRF Reset Password

 This is an easy to include library that takes care of managing the reset password part of your application.
 It offers 3 endpoints used for creating, validating and submitting the password change.
-The user if offered the liberty to chose how the reset password link is sent to the user and where it will redirect the user.
+The user is offered the liberty to choose how the reset password link is sent to the user and where it will redirect the user.

 ## Requirements

 Python >= 3.7

-Django >=3.0
+Django >= 3.0

-We highly recommend and only officially support the latest patch release of each Python and Django series
+We highly recommend and only officially support the latest patch release of each Python and Django series.

  ## Installation